a

 The Lay of the Land

-Backpacking South out of the Lake Tahoe Basin and out of the Lake Tahoe Basin Management Unit through the Carson Gap (MAP), you are entering the Amador Ranger District of the El Dorado National Forest near the beginnings of the boundary between the Toiyabe and El Dorado National Forests.
-Both of these National Forests surround the Lake Tahoe Basin Management Unit, the Toiyabe around the Eastern side of Lake Tahoe and the El Dorado the Western.
+Backpacking South out of the Lake Tahoe Basin and out of the Lake Tahoe Basin Management Unit through the Carson Gap, we are entering the Amador Ranger District of the El Dorado National Forest near the beginnings of the boundary between the Toiyabe and El Dorado National Forests.
+Both of these National Forests border the Lake Tahoe Basin Management Unit, the Toiyabe around the Eastern side of Lake Tahoe and the El Dorado the Western.

-These National Forests meet on the Southern edge of the Lake Tahoe Basin, where the Toiyabe NF boundary-line running North-South along the crestline of the Carson Range intersects with boundary of the El Dorado coming around the Southwestern crestline of the Tahoe Basin.
-These lines intersect and run South from near our exit point from the Tahoe Basin through the Carson Gap.
+These National Forests meet on the Southern edge of the Lake Tahoe Basin, where the Toiyabe NF boundary-line running North-South along the crest line of the Carson Range intersects with boundary of the El Dorado coming around the Southwestern crest line of the Tahoe Basin.
+These lines intersect and run South down the High Sierra Crest from near our exit point out of the Tahoe Basin through the Carson Gap.

-Hiking South through the Carson Gap on the TYT-PCT route out of the Lake Tahoe Basin puts the boundary-line between the El Dorado and Toiyabe National Forests just to your left, (East) on our way through Carson Pass.
-This boundary continues South along a very convoluted path down the Sierra Crest to Ebbetts Pass, with our Pacific Crest Trail route bouncing between the El Dorado and Toiyabe National Forests, and in-and-out of the tattered boundary of the Mokelumne Wilderness as well.
+Hiking South through the Carson Gap on the TYT-PCT route out of the Lake Tahoe Basin puts the boundary-line between the El Dorado and Toiyabe National Forests just to our left, (East) on our way down to Carson Pass.
+This boundary continues South along a very convoluted line down the Sierra Crest to Ebbetts Pass, with our Pacific Crest Trail route bouncing between the El Dorado and Toiyabe National Forests, and in-and-out of the tattered boundary of the Mokelumne Wilderness as well.

-Essentially, the El Dorado National Forest administers the Western flank of the Sierras between Carson Pass to just North of Highway 4 at Lake Alpine along the Tahoe to Yosemite Trail route, while the Toiyabe National Forest administers the Eastern flank of the Sierras from far to the North of Lake Tahoe and far to the South past Ebbetts Pass along the Pacific Crest Trail.
+Essentially, the El Dorado National Forest administers the Western flank of the Sierras from Carson Pass South to a boundary described by the North fork of the Mokelumne River.
+We will enter the Stanislaus National Forest where we cross the river on our way to Lake Alpine along the Tahoe to Yosemite Trail route, while the Toiyabe National Forest administers the Eastern flank of the Sierras from far to the North of Lake Tahoe and far to the South past Ebbetts Pass along the Pacific Crest Trail.

 The Mokelumne Wilderness